 The subject property is located within an established older neighbourhood that is transitioning in to a more compact community.
 Apart from the existing automobile service station located directly across the street from the subject property (Figure 5) and the public greenspace abutting the subject property to the east (Figure 4), the South Side of the Mill Street Corridor is predominately characterized by older single-detached buildings.
-Meanwhile, the North Side of the Mill Street Corridor, which includes the subject property in addition to some of the nearby lots on Dayfoot Drive are much larger in size and as such, are currently being targeted for medium and high-density redevelopment projects.
+Meanwhile, the North Side of the Mill Street Corridor, which includes the subject property in addition to some of the nearby lots on Dayfoot Drive are much larger in size and as such are being targeted for medium and high-density redevelopment projects.

 Due to the neighbourhood's central location just northeast of the Downtown Georgetown Main Street Shopping Area, and southwest of the Georgetown Go Station, and the Provincial and Regional policies, underutilized lots such as the subject property are ideal candidates for infill/intensification.
-According to the Town's Public GIS Mapping System, the areas highlighted in yellow in the image below on the left are subject to active development applications.
-There are apartment condominiums that are currently under construction at Site '158' under the High Density Residential Zoning (HDR).
-In addition, there is another active proposal involving a Zoning By-Law Amendment at Site '202' for a 6-storey, 155 unit residential condominium apartment building.
+According to the Town's Public Interactive Mapping System, the areas highlighted in yellow in the image below on the left are subject to active development applications.
+There are townhouses and apartment condominiums that are currently under construction at Site '158' under the High Density Residential Zoning (HDR).
+In addition, there is another active proposal involving an Official Plan Amendment and Zoning By-Law amendment at Site '201 & 202' for a 6-storey, 155 unit residential condominium apartment building.